 - salt and pepper – to taste

 - Cook your pasta or lo mein noodles according to the package directions.
 Drain and set aside.

 - Julienne or thinly slice your red pepper, onion, and carrots.
 Set aside.

 - Drain off all liquid from your tofu.
 Wrap the tofu in paper towel to get out an excess moisture.
 By removing as much moisture as possible, you will be able to get a crispier, better tasting tofu.

 - Coat a medium sized sauté pan with some olive oil over medium / high heat.

-- Once all of the moisture is removed from the tofu, cut it into evenly sized cubes and place in the sauté pan.
+- Once all of the moisture is removed from the tofu, cut it into evenly sized cubes, toss it with cornstarch and place in the sauté pan.

 - While the tofu is frying, you can prepare your Asian dressing.

 Author: Sarah Thomas-Drawbaugh